-If you have a degree from a majority-English-speaking country, you’ll need to show that it is equivalent to a UK bachelor’s degree by obtaining a statement of comparability from UK NARIC.
-Due to curriculum differences, Canadian degrees are not included.
+If you have a degree from another country, which was taught in English, you will also need an English Language Assessment from UK ENIC.
 Anybody who has taken GCSEs, A-Levels, or Scottish Highers in English Language or English Literature in a UK school while they were under 18, is also exempt.